ansys/pydpf-core/docs/source/getting_started/index.rst

    * - 1.0 (Ansys 2021R1)
      - 0.2.2
      - 0.2.*

-Future development will try to ensure backward compatibility from the client to the server.

 To start a server with Ans.Dpf.Grpc.bat or Ans.Dpf.Grpc.sh (used in the `start_local_server`  function), please make sure that the environment variable `AWP_ROOT{VER}` with (VER=212, 221, ...) is set.